 Ready to check out a candied nuts recipe that can protect you from those unhealthy food choices this holiday season?

 You could also try making your nuts over the stovetop with butter (or coconut oil), vanilla, cinnamon, salt and a healthy, low-glycemic sweetener like monk fruit or stevia.
 Here’s a recipe if you want to take that approach.
+However when using stevia, look for 100 percent pure with no filler, particularly avoiding erythritol.

 You could even opt for no sweetener at all and bake your nuts in the oven.
 This sugar-free cinnamon-roasted almond recipe calls for egg, cinnamon, water, nutmeg, salt and almonds… but you can easily swap in walnuts if you prefer.
 Of course, almonds have some dang impressive metabolism and weight loss benefits in their own right!